asmiknalmpatian/tssa-twitter/index.md

 ## Hello world

-This tutorial on \textbf{topic modeling} and \textbf{sentiment analysis} intends to show you around the grounds in the wide realm of text analysis.
+This tutorial on **topic modeling** and **sentiment analysis** intends to show you around the grounds in the wide realm of text analysis.

 We will work on a corpus of Twitter data by German MPs.